josephdpurcell/joepcloud/README.md

 The joepcloud has the following nodes with their related responsibilities:

-* controller - this is the machine that will handle ??
+* controller - this is the machine that will handle Identity and Image services
 * network - ??
 * compute - ??